open-keychain/open-keychain/README.md

 We are using the newest [Android Studio](http://developer.android.com/sdk/installing/studio.html) for development.
 Development with Eclipse is currently not possible because we are using the new [project structure](http://developer.android.com/sdk/installing/studio-tips.html).

 1. Clone the project from Github
+2. Get all external submodules with ``git submodule update --init --recursive``
-2. From Android Studio: File -> Import Project ->  Select the cloned top folder
+3. From Android Studio: File -> Import Project ->  Select the cloned top folder

 ## Libraries